Couchers-org/couchers/site/markdown/solutions/reviews.md

 ## Rationale

-**A simple positive/negative recommendation is flawed.** Negative reviews are rare which makes it [hard for users (especially women) to have confidence in their safety](/issues/creeps-and-freeloaders) and consequently lends itself to the [super-host effect](/issues/host-matching), where very few hosts do most of the hosting even though others want to, polarising the community.
+**A simple positive/negative recommendation is flawed.** Negative reviews are rare which makes it [hard for users (especially women) to have confidence in their safety](/issues/creeps-and-freeloaders) and consequently lends itself to the [super-host effect](/issues/host-matching), where very few hosts do most of the hosting even though others want to, polarizing the community.

 **We want the new reference score to have a few properties:**